Everyone

 Your rights and obligations | WorkSafe(external link)

-If a job applicant or employee discloses that they are disabled or have a health condition, the employer must store, use, and share that information in line with the Privacy Act 2020 and Privacy Principles.
+If a job applicant or employee discloses that they are disabled or have a health condition, the employer must store, use, and share that information in line with the Privacy Act 2020 and the Information Privacy Principles.

 The employee or job applicant may also request reasonable accommodations.